mr-manuel/venus-os_dbus-mqtt-grid/README.md

 ### ESPHome

-If you have working setup with any esphome-p1reader fork e.g. [here](https://github.com/mp314/esphome-p1reader), you can add direct connection to Victorn MQTT server and bypass the HA instance.
+If you have working setup with esphome-p1reader e.g. [here](https://github.com/mp314/esphome-p1reader), you can add direct connection to Victor MQTT server and bypass the HA run time dependency.

-Just add mqtt-broker, `id` -field to every sensor, and mqtt.publish_json to last sensor value (in my case "Cumulative Active Import", CRC ok event would be more correct place).
+Just add mqtt-broker, id-field to every sensor, and mqtt.publish_json to last updated sensor value (in this case "Cumulative Active Import", CRC ok event would be more correct place).
 See example below.

 ```yml
 mqtt: